• Home

 Step 6: Can the peaches

-Use your canning funnel and ladle fill the jars with hot peaches, and pour the hot syrup over the peaches maintaining a 1/2-inch headspace.
+Use your canning funnel and slotted spoon to pack the jar with hot peaches, and ladle hot syrup over the peaches maintaining a 1/2-inch headspace.
 If you are canning half sized pieces, you can get more fruit into the jars if you stack the peach halves with the pit cavity side down.

 jars of home canned peaches on a table